 Implementation Schedule

-The following schedule totals to around 10 hours.
+The following schedule totals to about 10 hours.

 Wood Cutting (5 hours)

-Cutting the Baltic birch plywood on table saw machine
+Cut the Baltic birch plywood on table saw machine

-Using the water jet cutter to cut the holes on the front cover and the top base
+Use the water jet cutter to cut the holes on the front panel and the top panel

 Corner Columns Assembling (1 hour)

-Using a pencil to draw three holes on the long corner column from the bottom with 5 inches gap of each hole
+Use a pencil to draw three holes on the long corner column from the bottom with 5 inches of clearance between each hole

-Using the hand drill and 1-3/4 inches flat-head wood screws to pre-drill in each drawing hole
+Use the hand drill and 1-3/4 inch flat-head wood screws to pre-drill in each drawing hole

-Drilling the screws to connect the long and short corner column, which making sure the long corner column is perpendicular with the short corner column
+Drill the screws to connect the long and short corner column; make sure the long corner column is perpendicular with the short corner column

-Repeating the steps 3 more times, to create 4 corner column combinations
+Repeat the previous 3 steps 3 more times, to create 4 total corner column combinations

-Assembling the Corner Columns to the Bottom Base (0.75 hours)
+Assembling the Corner Columns to the Base Panel(0.75 hours)

-Using pencil to draw three holes to the each corner in the bottom of the bottom base, based on the center scale of the short and long corner columns
+Use a pencil to draw three holes to each corner of the bottom of the base panel

-Using the hand drill and 1-3/4 inches flat-head wood screws to pre-drill each drawing hole
+Use the hand drill and 1-3/4 inches flat-head wood screws to pre-drill each drawing hole

-Drilling the screws to fix the corner columns on the bottom base, which makes sure the long corner column is perpendicular with the bottom base
+Drill the screws to fix the corner columns on the bottom base; makes sure the long corner column is perpendicular with the base panel

-Using the wood shims to fill in the gap if there is any gap between the corner column and the bottom base.
+Use the wood shims to fill in the gap if there is any clearance between the corner column and the base panel.

-Repeating the step 3 more times, to assemble the corner columns on the 4 corners of the bottom base
+Repeat the previous 4 steps 3 more times, to fasten the corner columns onto the 4 corners of the base panel

-Assembling the Side Panels to the Bottom Base (2.5 hours)
+Assembling the Side Panels to the Base Panel(2.5 hours)

 Based on the location of each side panels on the CAD model, use a pencil to draw three holes on each location with the same distance between each hole

-Using the hand drill and 1-3/4 inches flat-head wood screws to pre-drill in each drawing hole on the bottom of the bottom base
+Use the hand drill and 1-3/4 inches flat-head wood screws to pre-drill in each drawing hole on the bottom of the bottom base

-Drilling the screws to fix the side panels on the bottom base, which using the triangular ruler to make sure each side panel is perpendicular with the bottom base
+Drill the screws to fix the side panels on the base panel, while using the triangular ruler to make sure each side panel is perpendicular with the base panel

-Assembling the Front and Back Cover (0.5 hours)
+Assembling the Front and Back Panels(0.5 hours)

-Using pencil to six holes on back cover, which each hole is in the center of thickness of the first and last side panels, and each hole has a some distance
+Use a pencil to mark the position of six holes on back panel; each hole is in the center of thickness of the first and last side panels

-Using the hand drilling machine and 1-3/4 inches flat-head wood screws to drill in each drawing hole and fix the back cover and the side panels together
+Use the hand drill and 1-3/4 inches flat-head wood screws to drill in each drawing hole and fix the back cover and the side panels together

-Using the same scale of the four holes on the top to draw on the front cover
+Use the same scale of the four holes on the top to draw on the front panel

-Doing the same method to fix the front cover in the front top of the side panels
+Do the same method to fix the front panel to the side panels

-Assembling the Top Base (0.25 hours)
+Assembling the Top Panel (0.25 hours)

-Putting the top base from the top of the frame, which the bottom of the top base should be touched the top of each panels and the each short corner columns
+Position the top panel in the appropriate location on the frame, which the bottom of the top panel should mate with the top of each panels and the each short corner columns

-Using pencil to draw two holes on outside faces of each long corner column, which the holes drawing need to base on the center of thickness of the top base
+Use a pencil to mark for two holes on outside faces of each long corner column

-Using the hand drilling machine and 1-3/4 inches flat-head wood screws to drill in each drawing hole and fix the top base
+Use the hand drill and 1-3/4 inch flat-head wood screws to drill in each marked hole and fasten the top panel

 Equipment Needed

-Table saw machine
+Table saw

 Computer